 Both the Government and regulators have generally been receptive to fintech and innovation and have sought to improve their understanding of, and engagement with businesses by regularly consulting with industry on proposed regulatory changes.
 There has been considerable discussion around the opportunities, risks and challenges that have arisen for market participants, customers and regulators.
 The Government’s broader commitment to facilitating growth and innovation within the technology sector has been underpinned by its relatively non-interventionist approach to the regulation of blockchain technology and regulatory and legislative developments have been made to ensure the scope of emerging services is adequately captured within the existing framework.
 This has included increased fintech specific regulatory guidance to assist businesses in understanding their obligations, amended legislation to bring fintech services providers within the remit of existing regimes, and the introduction of new legislation to provide greater consumer protection (discussed below).

-The Government has published a national blockchain roadmap that focusses on a number of policy areas such as regulation, skill building, investment, and international competitiveness and collaboration.
-The Government has also invested in supporting a range of blockchain alliance based initiatives and programs through the Australian Trade and Investment Commission to foster larger cross-border projects and knowledge sharing programs.
+In 2020, the Government launched a National Blockchain Roadmap that focusses on a number of policy areas such as regulation, skill building, investment, and international competitiveness and collaboration.
+The Government has also invested in supporting a range of blockchain alliance-based initiatives and programs through the Australian Trade and Investment Commission (Austrade) to foster larger cross-border projects and knowledge sharing programs.